Tommy-Beauchamp/Tommy-Beauchamp.github.io/index.md

 ## Welcome to my Portfolio!

 Here you will find a mix of various personal projects I have worked on.
-I deeply enjoy mathematics and am trying to create algorithms that solve different problems, limits, derivatives, and integration.
-These codes also will show graphs where possible to help a user visualize the calculated quantities.
+I deeply enjoy mathematics and am trying to create algorithms that solve different problems concerning limits, derivatives, and integration.
+These codes will also show graphs where possible to help a user visualize the calculated quantities.
 There are also some other projects that I have put here just for fun.
 Have a look!
-You are welcome to use and modify these codes however you wish.
+You are welcome to use and modify any of these codes however you wish.

 ## Example of how to Embed a link in text : [editor on GitHub](https://github.com/Tommy-Beauchamp/Tommy-Beauchamp.github.io/edit/main/index.md)